NorfairKing/template-api-server-with-auth-and-cli/README.md

 * Per-command integration test for the cli tool
 * Option parsing & Option parsing tests for both the server and the cli tool
 * Nix build
+* NixOS module for hosting the server
+* Nix home manager module for using the client with automated syncing
 * CI
   * Stack-based CI
   * Nix-based CI